codepath/android_guides/Dependency-Injection-with-Dagger-2.md

    }
 ```

 The injector class in Dagger 2 must be defined with a `@Component` decorator.
-The activities, services, or fragments that it will support should be defined as individual `inject()` methods:
+The activities, services, or fragments that will can be added should be declared in this class with individual `inject()` methods:

 ```java
 @Singleton